PanpanRen/QFabs/README.md

 The detail of the usage of the package can be found in https://github.com/PanpanRen/qfabs/qfabs_package/inst/qfabs-manual.pdf.

 # Introduction to the simulation code
 The simulation results can be reproduced by using the code in folder simulation.
-The detail description can be founded in simulation/README.md.
+The detail description can be found in simulation/README.md.

 # Introduction to the real datasets and real data code
 The real datasets and real data code are provided in folder realdata.
-The detail description can be founded in realdata/README.md.
+The detail description can be found in realdata/README.md.